Today, Singapore is simply booming !

 Influenced by both British and Chinese culture, Singaporeans perfectly blend East and West.

-they are very contractual in their dealings like Westerners, while paying great attention to the relationship like Chinese people.
+Distributors of the Promotional products industry mix both style of negotiation: they are very contractual in their dealings like Westerners, while paying great attention to the relationship like Chinese people.

 They are as comfortable in posh offices of multinational corporations as they are in the factories of their Chinese suppliers, where 90% of their products are made.

 Thanks to the free-trade policy, the country can very easily import and export from almost everywhere.

 A World Bank report named Singapore the World’s easiest place to do business!